melezhik/swat/intro.md

 `GET /restricted/zone` | welcome to restricted area          | 200 OK  \| 403 Forbidden      | this is restricted resource, only authenticated users have access for it

-Now having application routes we could give it a run for swat.
+Now having application routes we could map them into swat test harness.

 ## Swat test harness